Catch-and-Release Trout: Stunning Best Practices

 How long can a trout safely be out of the water?

 As little time as possible.
-There is no universally safe amount of air exposure, because conditions vary.
+There is no universal safe amount of air exposure because conditions vary.
 A few seconds is far better than a prolonged pause.

 What should I do if the fish is exhausted after the fight?